cmkobel/28ioniq42/README.md

 ## Phase 1: Validate concept

-The main idea is to link the aux (short for auxiliary) battery with a parallel connection directly onto the main battery cord that connects to the junction box.
+The main idea is to link the aux (short for auxiliary) battery with a parallel connection directly onto the main battery cord that connects to the hood junction box.
 I need the aux battery to be linked in parallel with the main battery in 3 use states: 1) driving, 2) OBC charging and 3) DC charging
 Make sure that accessing the main power rail is possible by parallel coupling the main battery cord.
 The main